sohail19go27/BeyondChats/README.md

 The goal of this project is to develop:

-Scrape the oldest blog articles from BeyondChats .
+Scrape the oldest blog articles from BeyondChat websites pages .

 Store and manage them via namely CRUD APIs.